nicholashopper/verde-mining/content/events/event-verde-course-august.md

 3-day Training Course Off-Grid Mining
 =====================

-Verde Mining is offering a 3-day training course for prospective Bitcoin mine operators.
+Verde Mining is offering a 3-day training course on August 8th through the 11th for prospective Bitcoin mine operators.

 ### The course fee of $5000 per person includes: